Krzyskoo/FootballBetApp/README.md

 # FootballBetApp

 **FootballBetApp** is a Spring Boot powered web application that simulates an online football betting platform.
 It provides a RESTful API for users to register, authenticate, deposit funds, and place bets on football matches, while administrators can manage matches and oversee bets.
-The project showcases a robust backend architecture with secure authentication, data persistence, third-party integrations, and documentation, making it ideal for demonstration in a CV or portfolio.

 ## Table of Contents